 All employees are responsible for helping to ensure that the work environment is free from harassment.
 If you feel that you have experienced or witnessed harassment, you should immediately notify your supervisor.
 Your complaint will be kept confidential to the maximum extent possible.
 The District forbids retaliation against anyone who has reported harassment.
+Please see Board Policies 4119.11/4119.21 and Administrative Regulation 4119.11 for more information.
 The District will investigate all harassment complaints thoroughly and promptly.
-If the District determines that an employee is guilty of harassing another employee, appropriate disciplinary action will be taken against the offending employee.

-Inquiries regarding the District's equal opportunity policies, the filing of grievances, or to request a copy of the grievance procedures covering discrimination or harassment complaints may be directed to:
+If the District determines that an employee has engaged in unlawful harassment or discrimination or retaliation, appropriate disciplinary action will be taken.
+Inquiries regarding the District's equal opportunity policies, the filing of grievances, or to request a copy of the grievance procedures covering discrimination or harassment complaints may be directed to

-Julie Synyard, Title IX Coordinator/Title V Coordinator 7165 Burton Avenue, Rohnert Park, CA 94928 (707)792-4714
+Dr. Jamal Fields, Title IX Coordinator/Title V Coordinator 7165 Burton Avenue, Rohnert Park, CA 94928 (707)792-4708

-Julie Synyard, Section 504 Coordinator 7165 Burton Avenue, Rohnert Park, CA 94928 (707)285-2076
+Dr. Jamal Fields, Section 504 Coordinator 7165 Burton Avenue, Rohnert Park, CA 94928 (707)792-47088